Yamimellow/AdvancedProgramming/week2/Assignments_Report.md

 ###-Ve Points:

-- Resturant Cal:
+- Restaurant Cal:
-	- uninitialized objects in an array - thats a tough one its missed by pros some times :D
+	- uninitialized objects in an array - thats a tough one it's missed by pros sometimes :D
 	- Doesn't print total costs.
 	- forgot to read tips